Skip to Content

 Hiking near Bryce Canyon with Kids

 This is one of our favorite tips for hiking with kids!
-You’ll be shocked how much faster your kids hike with other kids.
+You’ll be shocked how much faster your kids hike when they are around other kids.

 Our kids practically ran the entire Northgate Peaks Trail in Zion National Park, just to keep up with two older kids.
 Without those older kids, that hike would have been so much slower.